-The memo looks at the ecological and environmental benefits from 125 habitat restoration projects we funded through the American Reinvestment and Recovery Act of 2009.
+“Socioeconomic Benefits of Habitat Restoration,” a recent technical memorandum from the NOAA Fisheries Office of Habitat Conservation, looks at the socioeconomic and environmental benefits from 125 habitat restoration projects funded through the American Reinvestment and Recovery Act (ARRA) of 2009.

-- Supported an average of 15 jobs per $1 million invested (up to 30 jobs per $1 million invested for labor-intensive projects).
+- Supporting an average of 15 jobs per $1 million invested (up to 30 jobs per $1 million invested for labor-intensive projects).

-- Supported 2,280 jobs, the majority of which were directly created by Recovery Act funding.
+- Supporting 2,280 jobs, the majority of which were directly created by Recovery Act funding.

-- Expended $154.1 million dollars on projects to generate $260.5 million dollars in economic output (sales) annually.
+- Expending $154.1 million dollars on projects to generate $260.5 million dollars in economic output (sales) annually.

-- Contributed $143.7 million dollars in new or expanded economic activity nationwide.
+- Contributing $143.7 million dollars in new or expanded economic activity nationwide.

 Posted July 28, 2017